j-oram/ValidationExplorer/README.md

 - R: Directory containing scripts for package functions.
 - man: Documentation for package functions.
 - data: package data.
+Includes example output from fitting a model, summarizing simulated data and summarizing a simulation study.
-- Testing: A small directory containing output from running small test cases.
+- Testing: A small directory containing a script and output from running small manual test cases.
-- Vignette: A detailed vignette, using a fixed-effort validation design.
+- Vignette: A detailed vignette and associated files, using a fixed-effort validation design.
+This vignette also includes greater detail on the example provided in the main manuscript.